 End Uses Analyzed (Segment 4) | Food & Beverages, Animal Feed, Cosmetics & Personal Care, Pharmaceuticals, Others |

-The market is projected to reach USD 2.94 billion by 2035, with a projected value of by that year.
+The global market is projected to reach USD 2.95 billion by 2035.

 Explore Similar Insights